Meet Amy Doyle

 My path into counselling didn’t begin with a career plan.
 It began during a period of my life when, on paper, everything looked like it should have been fine.

 I was 29.
-I had three young children, a corporate career, a house, a marriage, a life that looked stable from the outside.
-But internally something had shifted.
-I felt exhausted, disconnected and unable to find my way back to myself.
+I had three young children, a corporate career, a house, a marriage, a life that looked great on the outside.
+However, on the inside I felt exhausted, angry and numb.
+And although I didn’t have the language then, I was so disconnected from who I really was.

 Getting through each day felt heavy.
 My mind was constantly searching for answers – analysing the past, imagining the future, trying to understand why I felt the way I did.